frankw2/frank-website/_includes/bio.md

 These services provide value by collecting and analyzing user data.
-However, once the user provides her information to the web service, she \textit{loses control} over how the application uses or accesses that data.
+However, once the user provides her information to the web service, she loses control over how the application uses or accesses that data.
 For example, a user cannot control where the application forwards her data.
-Even if the service \textit{wanted} to allow users to define access controls, it is unclear how these access controls should be expressed and enforced.
+Even if the service wanted to allow users to define access controls, it is unclear how these access controls should be expressed and enforced.
 My research addresses these concerns.